The Best Beaches in South Australia for Fun in the Sun

 Waitpinga Beach

 Sitting west of seaside destination Victor Harbor and off the well-beaten path is Waitpinga Beach.
-Known to locals and visitors as one of the best surfing beaches on the Fleurieu Peninsula, with beach breaks that can hold up to three-metre-high waves.
+Known to locals and visitors as one of the best surfing beaches on the Fleurieu Peninsula, these beach breaks can see up to three-metre-high waves.
+Best tackled by experienced surfers only, its sand dunes and conservation area shroud this beach in natural beauty.

 Second Valley Beach (Photo credit: Ryan Formosa Photography, South Australian Tourism Commission)